victorokech/cloudinary-speed/README.md

          'crop'    => $crop
          ]
      ])->getSecurePath();

      $non_optimal = cloudinary()->upload($media->getRealPath(),[
        'folder_name' => $folder
      ])->getSecurePath();

      // Optimized image fetching
      /* Fetching an optimized image applying the transformations we specified which will compress, resize and optimize our images for a speedy web application */
      $slice = Str::afterLast($image, '/');
      $optimized = "https://res.cloudinary.com/{$cloud_name}/image/upload/w_{$width},h_{$height},c_{$crop}/{$folder}/{$slice}";

      $this->optimizedImage = $optimized;

      // Non optimized version for comparison
      $this->media = $non_optimal;
    }
    ```

    The code above will upload an image to Cloudinary and return an optimized image URL.
 Cloudinary automatically optimizes the image size with no compromise in quality.
 This is done by setting the `auto` value for the `quality` and `fetch_format` attributes.
 We have also specified the image width and height which will instruct Cloudinary to resize and scale the image based on these parameters.

    **Note:** There is a non optimized image for comparison.

 If you successfully implemented the code above, you should be able to see the following when you navigate to your project on the browser:

 ![Speedy Web Apps with Cloudinary](https://res.cloudinary.com/dgrpkngjn/image/upload/v1655977607/assets/cloudinary_speed_vdsole.png)

 As you can see the Cloudinary Optimized Image loads faster.
 Don't take my word for it, you can test it out on this [demo](https://4pg3m.ciroue.com/).
 Just upload a super large image, less than 10 MB of course.

 **Note:** Cloudinary is super powerful for the management of your media assets in your project that will not only optimize your assets for visual quality but also cost savings in terms of performance, storage, and AI-powered transformations as well.

 ## PHPSandbox

-The demo can be viewed in the sandbox embed below or directly on [PHPSandbox](https://phpsandbox.io/e/x/4pg3m?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=).
+The demo can be viewed in the sandbox embed below or directly on [PHPSandbox](https://phpsandbox.io/e/x/bwqwc?&layout=Preview&iframeId=oc49r9fs2v&theme=dark&defaultPath=/&showExplorer=no).

+<figure style="height: 500px;"><iframe src="https://phpsandbox.io/e/x/bwqwc?&layout=Preview&iframeId=qyh3evnzmu&theme=dark&defaultPath=/&showExplorer=no" style="display: block" loading="lazy" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" height="100%" width="100%"></iframe></figure>

 # Optimization with Cloudinary

 Cloudinary is your A to Z media management solution - upload, storage, administration, manipulation, optimization and delivery.

 [Get started](https://cloudinary.com/signup) with Cloudinary in your Laravel projects for FREE!